UMICH-BME-AdvMRI/bkhardy/README.md

-# bkhardy-assignment-1
+# bkhardy
- Assignment #1 for Advanced Topics in MRI, Fall 2023
+## Homework assignments for Advanced Topics in MRI, Fall 2023
+## Brandon Hardy
+Reports are written as Jupyter notebooks